AcheronEiden/Programmeringsteknik1/README.md

-# Prog1
+# Programemringsteknik 1 aka Prog1
+This repository is for saving my assignments for the course Programmeringsteknik 1 1TD433 - Uppsala Universitet.
 This is a course given for python beginners.
-This is for saving my assignments & created files for the course Programmeringsteknik 1 1TD433 - Uppsala Universitet.
 The course is given in swedish so all (most) comments etc are in swedish.

 * The first assignment "Obligatorisk Uppgift 1" has three subproblems named "deluppgift 1-3"